Family: Missing Mount Whitney hiker is experienced climber

 The vehicle was located June 15 at a campground parking area, and a search was launched the next day.

-“Due to the misinformation provided by the rental agency, our search was delayed,” said Chelley Dao.
+“Due to the misinformation provided by the rental agency, our search was delayed,” said Chelly Dao.
 “Our window for finding Ling is extremely small now.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.